A Musical Feast on the Downtown Streets

-Two full days of dynamite music for fans of all musical styles will be presented at A La Carte & Art, April 30-May 1 from 10 a.m. to 6 p.m. on Castro Street in downtown Mountain View.
+Two full days of dynamite music for fans of all musical styles will be presented at A La Carte & Art, May 6-7 from 10 a.m. to 6 p.m. on Castro Street in downtown Mountain View.
 Music lovers will be treated to two full days of free live music from the Bay Area’s best bands performing on stage and street throughout the bustling downtown for Silicon Valley’s big spring shindig.

 Main Stage at California and Castro

 The Swampers CCR Tribute is a female-fronted homage to one of the most loved and iconic bands to ever come out of the Bay Area: Creedence Clearwater Revival.
 The CCR Catalog boasts some of the very best of American rock ‘n roll, and John Fogerty's masterful storytelling still resonates with and inspires audiences worldwide.
 Sing and dance along to hits like "Proud Mary", "Bad Moon Rising", "Fortunate Son", "Born on the Bayou", "Down on the Corner" and many more anthemic classics that defined a generation.

 Tsunami band is an “out-the-gate, on-your-feet”, rock-n-roll dance band!
 Comprised of five eclectic veteran musicians, they play high energy music with roots in 60’s, 70’s and 80’s rock, with lots of surprises!
 Tsunami’s renowned for its driving guitars, strong vocals, and cool harmonies---The Eagles meets Clapton while rockin’ with The Stones!